microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

             TenantId: "TENANT ID"

-You can create multiple instances of M365 Defender settings by adding an instance string to the "MicrosoftDefender" section name.
+You can create multiple instances of M365 Defender settings by adding an instance suffix to the "MicrosoftDefender" section name.

 .. code:: yaml